ananth-24/BlockTheBadGuys/README.md

 # BlockTheBadGuys
-Motto: Moving towards an abuse-free online world
+Motto: Moving towards an abuse-free online world.

 Reason: Over the years internet trolls and abuses have made lot of mishaps which have even resulted in suicides and harassments.This tempted us to find a solution for this problem.